UMAprotocol/UMIPs/UMIPs/umip-draft_alt_price_identifiers.md

 Voters should query for the price of AAVE/USD at the price request timestamp on Coinbase Pro, Binance & OKEx.
 Recommended endpoints are provided in the markets and data sources section.

-1. When using the recommended endpoints, voters should use the open price of the OHLC period that the timestamp falls in.
+1. When using the recommended endpoints, voters should use the open price of the 1 minute OHLC period that the timestamp falls in.
 2. The median of these results should be taken
 3. The median from step 2 should be rounded to six decimals to determine the AAVEUSD price.
 4. The value of USDAAVE will follow the exact same process but undergo one additional step: it will be the result of dividing 1/AAVEUSD rounded to nearest 18 decimal places (nineteenth decimal place digit >= 5 rounds up and < 5 rounds down).